UMICTResearch/resume-me/README.md

 8. Open a pull request against the master branch
 9. Assign the pull request to another team member
 10. Inform the team member to review code and merge into master

+####For Readme

+All steps are the same except, replace name of branch "hotfix" with "readme"

 ####For new features